 3. Have a financial goal

-- There are lots of techniques out there and how you can perfectly save up money – take the 50-20-30 rule as an example.
-It says that 50 should be spend on daily expenses, 20 on leisure activities, and 30 will go to your savings (e.g. retirement plans and alike).
+There are lots of techniques out there and how you can perfectly save up money – take the 50-20-30 rule as an example.
+It says that 50 should be spent on daily expenses, 20 on leisure activities, and 30 will go to your savings (e.g. retirement plans and alike).

 4. Resilience on future risks

-- As they say, stocks have its own small ups and downs or tremendous ups and downs which can greatly affects us in terms of our future plans with it, so upon entering into stocks, you should have prepared yourself of the possible risks by studying and learning more from those who’ve been on this field for a long time.
+As they say, stocks have their own small ups and downs or tremendous ups and downs which can greatly affect us in terms of our future plans with it, so upon entering into stocks, you should have prepared yourself of the possible risks by studying and learning more from those who’ve been on this field for a long time.